eedugon/eck-logs-and-metrics/docs/custom_log_formats.md

 For example, if `hints based` autodiscover is in place you could add the following annotations to the pods:
 ```
-      co.elastic.logs/enabled: false # uncomment that if you don't want hints based autodiscover to fetch these logs
+      co.elastic.logs/enabled: true # uncomment that if you don't want hints based autodiscover to fetch these logs
       co.elastic.logs/processors.1.decode_json_fields.fields: ["message"]
       co.elastic.logs/processors.1.decode_json_fields.target: ""
       co.elastic.logs/processors.1.decode_json_fields.overwrite_keys: "true"